TIGER Protocols Give Patients Resources to Recover Quickly

 In order for patients to get the best care possible, comprehensive teams work cohesively from departments such as anesthesiology, nursing and surgery.
 Although Staveley-O’Carroll points to those three areas as drivers of the protocols, it requires a much larger team made up of pharmacists, dietitians, respiratory therapists, physical therapists, operating room staff, social workers, information technology specialists and more.

-“When experts from all these areas come together, the result is an overall better experience for the patient,” says Katie Murray, DO, a urologic surgeon at Ellis Fischel Cancer Center who has worked with TIGER protocol patients.
+“When experts from all these areas come together, the result is an overall better experience for the patient,” says Katie Murray, DO, a former urologic surgeon at Ellis Fischel Cancer Center who has worked with TIGER protocol patients.
 “These enhanced recovery protocols

 allow the patient to feel more engaged and empowered in the care they receive.
 Often times, this can lead to shorter hospital stays.”